Gokulk1994/Advanced_Lane_Finding/README.md

 The main of this Advanced Lane Finding project is to,

-* Identify both yellow and white Lane Lines in different conditions like roads with shadows and color gradient.
+* Identify both **yellow and white Lane** Lines in different conditions like roads with shadows and color gradient.

-* Rejection of Shadows and, variation in lane and environment colors shall be done using HLS filter and Sobel Operator (Absolute, Magnitude and Direction filters).
+* Rejection of **Shadows** and, variation in lane and environment colors shall be done using HLS filter and Sobel Operator (Absolute, Magnitude and Direction filters).

-* The image which was processed to identify the lanes shall be free from distortion.
-Distortion shall be avoided by using the calibration matrix obtained from calibrating the camera with the provided Chess board images.
+* The image which was processed to identify the lanes shall be **free from distortion**.
+Distortion shall be avoided by using the **calibration matrix** obtained from calibrating the camera with the provided **Chess board images**.

-* The Lane pixels shall be identified using the image in Bird’s Eye view (Top View) and not from normal view.
-This rectified image shall be obtained by using Perspective transformation on the original image with predefined Source and Destination points.
+* The Lane pixels shall be identified using the image in **Bird’s Eye view**(Top View) and not from normal view.
+This rectified image shall be obtained by using **Perspective transformation** on the original image with predefined Source and Destination points.

-* Identify the curvature of the Lane (in meters) and vehicle position with respect to center.
+* Identify the **curvature of the Lane** (in meters) and **vehicle position** with respect to center.
 These details shall be displayed in the final image.

 * Merge the identified Lane boundaries (with color) into the original image.